janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - Change the font-sizes to em not vw or vh.
         * em is a flexible property that depends on the users preference.
         * Careful: The property em inherits the parents' size. (if div1 has font-size 1.5em and div2 (inside div1) has size 2em, then the font size in div2 will be 1.5*2em)
-    - Adjust size, spacing so the new layout looks good.

     ## Introduction